-Here are just some of the applications that have been developed over recent years:
+Here are just some of the applications and augmented reality solutions that have been developed over recent years:

 - Nurse training at UK teaching hospitals involves AR to overlay filmed patient responses on mannequin training to develop the empathy so crucial in critical care situations.

 - The Museum of London has developed an app that superimposes historic views of London streets when the viewer holds their smartphone up to a present-day street scene.
 This approach has also been used to view the site of the World Trade Center and the location of the Berlin Wall.